 Shell casings matched the weapon used in the shooting, and cell phone data revealed Snapchat messages coordinating the robbery.

 Bice was arrested at a trailer on South Miller Avenue and has been charged with murder, robbery resulting in serious injury, and theft.
-Police are now seeking Balsis on charges of felony murder and conspiracy to commit robbery.
+Police are seeking to bring Balsis on charges of felony murder and conspiracy to commit robbery.